-In this article, we will be listing all the necessary documents and procedures for applying to Harvard University as an international student.
+This article lists the main documents and procedures for applying to Harvard Griffin GSAS as an international student.

 Application Process for Graduate Program

-The application procedure (especially the required documents) differs per study program and level.
-For example, the requirements for engineering studies are much different from the documents needed for medical studies.
-Take your time to browse the graduate programs offered at Harvard and check if the program offering is in alignment with your undergraduate program.
+The application procedure, especially the required documents, differs by Harvard school, study program, and level.
+For example, the requirements for engineering programs are different from the requirements for Harvard Medical School programs.
+Take your time to browse the graduate programs offered at Harvard and check whether your academic background, preparation, and goals match the program.

 Step 1.
 Check the Eligibility Requirements of Your Chosen Study Program

-Each applicant needs to check the requirements of your chosen program.
-Once you met all the requirements, check the admission timeline to ensure you are on track to accomplish your next steps.
-For example, the MS Data Science program has a specific deadline for submitting the documents.
-Always double-check the date and time of the deadline.
-Be sure that you are following the US timezone so as not to miss the submission deadline.
+Each applicant should review the requirements of their chosen program.
+Once you meet the requirements, check the admissions timeline to ensure you are on track to complete the next steps.
+For example, the SM Data Science program posts its application deadline and degree details on the program page.

 Step 2.
 Inquire if You Need to Take Standardized Tests